 With nearly 150 vendors and more than 375,000 daily visitors during peak season, the Union Square Greenmarket is easily the largest and most popular farmers market in the city.

 The birdlike steel-and-glass shell between Church and Greenwich Streets – known as the Oculus – has captured the city’s imagination.
 It’s also known as Westfield World Trade Center.

 The Guggenheim Museum is one of the city’s most visually intriguing landmarks.
 Be warned though, it’s closed Thursdays for school visits.

-One of the best spots to snap the Empire State Building in all its glory is Bryant Park.
+One of the best spots to snap the Empire State Building in all its art deco glory is from Bryant Park.